genkuroki/Statistics/2022/08 Hypothesis testing and confidence interval - General theory.md

 using LinearAlgebra
 using Printf
 using QuadGK
-using RCall # reauires installation of R language.
+using RCall # requires the R language.
-@rlibrary exactci # reauires the package exactci of R. using Random
+@rlibrary exactci # requires the package exactci of R. using Random
 Random.seed!(4649373)
 using Roots